Florida theme parks keep eye on virus as spring break nears - KVIA

 “Otherwise Americans can confidently travel in this country,” Pence said at a meeting with cruise industry officials in Fort Lauderdale on Saturday.

-Still, as COVID-19 concerns multiply, the issue weighs heavily on the minds of tourism officials.
+Still, as COVID-19 concerns multiply, the issue weighs heavily in the tourism industry.

 “There is definitely concern.
 Particularly how and when it could manifest itself in the U.S.,” said Dennis Speigel, president of International Theme Park Services Inc., an independent industry consultant.